nee-tee/Blockchain-patient-records/README.md

 # Blockchain-Based Patient Record Management System

-A prototype patient record management system combining a **custom Python blockchain** (built from scratch) and a **Solidity smart contract deployed to the Ethereum Sepolia Testnet**.
-Built for a fictional healthcare organisation, HealthCare Innovations Ltd., as part of an MSc Blockchain module (LDS7006M).
+A prototype patient record management system combining a custom Python blockchain (built from scratch) and a Solidity smart contract deployed to the Ethereum Sepolia Testnet.
+Built for a fictional healthcare organisation, HealthCare Innovations Ltd., as part of an MSc Blockchain course assessment project.

 This project explores whether blockchain can provide a shared, tamper-evident ledger where every time a patient record is created or handed off between healthcare providers, that action is permanently and